wonsiks/BadukMegapack/README.md

 This installer is made for baduk players who are not familiar with computer to use baduk AI softwares easily.

-Note: This installer needs Graphics card installed. (nVidia GTX 1050 Ti or more)
+Note: This megapack needs Graphics card installed. (nVidia GTX 1050 Ti or more)

 This megapack contains followings.